mailgun/documentation/source/api-templates.rst

    DELETE /<domain>/templates

-Delete all stored templates for specified domain
+Delete all stored templates for the domain

 Example: